-- Contextual documentation and usage hints when hovering on specific keys, so to avoid you
+- Contextual documentation and usage hints when hovering on specific keys, so as to avoid having

-having to continuously switch to your browser to check the docs whenever you are editing your
+to continuously switch to the browser to check the docs whenever you are editing your YAML config.

 - Syntax validation - which makes it much easier to identify typos, incorrect use of parameters,